Invoice Factoring: All You Need to Know in 2025

 - The factor provides an immediate cash advance based on an agreed percentage.

-- Step 5: The debtor pays the invoice.
+- The debtor pays the invoice.

 - Your business delivers product XYZ to Wholesale Inc., issues an invoice for $1,000, and gives the debtor 60 days to pay.